-Data Held Hostage: How Financial Firms Can Help Protect Themselves from Being Ransomware Targets
+How Financial Firms Can Help Protect Data from Ransomware Targets

 While the word “ransom” may conjure images of pirates, James Bond, and FBI hostage negotiators, there’s a whole category of cyber criminals who specialize in seizing an organization’s data and effectively holding it hostage, demanding a ransom be paid for its release.
 As economic digitization proliferates, so does the hacking of major and minor organizations alike – including everyone from individual bloggers to public sector network breaches that debilitate entire communities.

 One such unlucky example was Riviera Beach, FL, which lost access to all of its data and digital emergency response capabilities after a hacker secured access to local government computer systems.
 To regain access – and reinstate countless municipal functionalities – the city had to pay the hacker $600,000 worth of Bitcoins.
 Another lengthy encounter with a hacker meant that one Michigan county lost access to its tax department for almost an entire month.